Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

     **Take lots of pictures!** If your shoot is more elaborate and needs to tell a coherent story go to the location at least twice.
 It will help you come up with the shots.
 It will also **save time during the shooting**.

-- **You can `incorporate the white surface for referencing light temperature into your subject's design.` Have it always visible in your shots.**

-    NO NEED TO WASTE TIME ON LOCATION.
+- **`INCORPORATE THE LIGHT TEMPERATURE WHITE SURFACE INTO YOUR SUBJECT'S DESIGN`**

+    Have it always visible in your shots. **No need to waste time on location** for showing a white pice of paper for the camera.

+- **`TAKE EVERY SPARE BATTERY WITH YOU`**

-- **If you have any `extra batteries avaliable, even partialy charged, and wondering if you should take them...
-Take those batteries!!!`**
+    If you have any extra batteries avaliable, even partialy charged take them...
+Take every spare battery you can get your hands on!!! **Take a charger too, if you can.**

-    TAKE EVERY SPARE BATTERY YOU CAN GET YOUR HANDS ON!!!
-TAKE A CHARGER TOO, IF YOU CAN.
+- **`SHOOT B-ROLL FOOTAGE`**

-- **`Shoot some b-roll footage in between main shots.` You never know when you might need a cutaway in editing!**
+    B-roll is **a safety net for editing** your shitty or missing main shots.
+Take care to have some.
+You never know when you might need a cutaway in editing.

-    B-ROLL IS A SAFETY NET FOR YOUR SHITTY OR MISSING MAIN SHOTS.
-TAKE CARE TO HAVE SOME.

 - **`B-roll makes great material for location establishing shots` (not only wide shots, but close-ups as well - Sometimes less is more).**

     B-ROLL IS EASY TO SHOOT.
 YOU CAN MAKE LOTS OF IT.
 SOME IS BOUND TO BE USEFULL.

+- **`PRIORITIZE MAIN SHOTS`**

-- **`Mark shots that are requred for your story to make sence` in your shotlist. `Shoot these first.`**
+    Mark shots that are requred for your story to make sence in your shotlist.
+Shoot these first. **The main story shots take priority over the preetty ones!**

-    THE MAIN STORY SHOTS TAKE PRIORITY OVER THE PREETTY ONES!
+- **`PLAN THE SHOOTING SHEDULE BEFOREHAND`**

-- **If you are `shooting in multiple locations` (even locations close by), `plan the shoot beforehand!`**
+    If you are shooting in multiple locations or even locations close by plan the shoot route earlier **Minimize the need to move equipement and people around.**

-    SAVE YOURSELF A TON OF TIME AND PHYSICAL LABOUR ON LOCATION!

-- **`Diversify lighting and shadows on your subject` using shadows cast by existing obstacles.
+- **`MAKE YOUR ENVIRONMENT WORK FOR YOU - DIVERSIFY LIGHTING`**

+    **Use shadows cast by existing obstacles.** Create diverse and interesting lighting for your subjects.
 Position the subject half in the shadows.
-Seek out buildings, spaces under bridges, large trees.**
+Seek out buildings, spaces under bridges, large trees.

-    MAKE YOUR ENVIRONMENT WORK FOR YOU

 ---